lakshaygola/lakshaygola/README.md

 - 💞️ I’m looking to collaborate on intersting open source projects or the internship as a software developer or data science roles
 - 📫 How to reach me using linkedin- https://www.linkedin.com/in/lakshay-gola-9585b9181/

-This is a platform where I share almost every interesting project of myself and the project which i created in collaboratio's.
+This is a platform where I share almost every interesting project of myself and the project which i created while being on that team.